DanTeegan/Python_Database_Connection/README.md

-### - Welcome to the README of Database Connection presentations:
+### - Welcome to the README of Database Connection project presentation:
-##### - This is a repository to represent the connection and its integration between database and python.
+##### - This is a repository to represent the connection and its integration between the database in SQL and python.
 ##### - Three main files are shown in this repository: main.py, queries.py and output.py.
 ##### - Using inheritance, importing the main file with the connection details, which is also inherited  by the queries and the output, allows a smooth transition of code and allows an easier interface for the user.
 ##### - Using input, main queries determines the output of the user and follows a list of methods executing query results.
 Each of these include fetchmany, fetchall and fetchone.
 Each of these executions have a separate output, demonstrating the various use of SQL in python commands, including the average product price.